Ingrown Toenails Treatment

 Many people like to keep their toenails short whether it is for comfort or for looks, but maintaining good health with toenails can be difficult for some.
 If your toenails are too short it could result in onychogryphosis or ingrown toenails.

 Causes of Ingrown Toenails

-- Trimming toenails straight across with no rounded corners
+- Trimming toenails straight across with no rounded corners.

-- Ensuring that shoes and socks are not too tight
+- Ensuring that shoes and socks are not too tight.

-- Keeping feet clean at all times
+- Keeping feet clean at all times.

-If your ingrown toenail infection is severe, you may be prescribed certain antibiotics to get rid of the infection.
-If very rare cases, an ingrown toenail can lead to an acute infection, which will require a surgical removal of part of your toenail.
+If your infection is severe, you may be prescribed certain antibiotics to get rid of the infection.
+In very rare cases, an ingrown toenail can lead to an acute infection, which will require a surgical removal of part of your toenail.
 This procedure is known as a partial nail plate avulsion where your toe will be injected with an anesthetic before cutting a piece of the nail off.

 If you’re struggling with foot pain or an infection, schedule an important with a podiatrist as soon as possible.
 AllCare Foot & Ankle has two location, in Arlington and Dallas.
 Our compassionate team will ensure you get the best treatment possible.